bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 ## Configuring AWS ParallelCluster

-First you’ll need to setup your IAM credentials, see [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more information.
+First you’ll need to setup your IAM credentials, see [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more information as well as [the parallel cluster IAM roles](https://docs.aws.amazon.com/parallelcluster/latest/ug/iam-roles-in-parallelcluster-v3.html).
+It is recommended to setup a separate IAM user.

 ```
 $ aws configure